Walker returns, Locastro lifts D’backs over Padres in 9th

 WORLD CUP WINNER

-Jessica McDonald, a Phoenix area native and member of the U.S. Women’s National soccer team that won this year’s Women’s World Cup, threw out the ceremonial first pitch.
+Jessica McDonald, a Phoenix area native and member of the U.S. Women’s national soccer team that won this year’s Women’s World Cup, threw out the ceremonial first pitch.
 Diamondbacks outfielder Adam Jones caught it, wearing his USWNT jersey.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports